Instadapp/dsa-sdk/guides/MakerDao.md

 // in nodejs
 const  dsa = new  DSA({
   web3:  web3,
   mode:  "node",
   privateKey:  PRIVATE_KEY
 });
 ```

 # Setup Account

 Every user needs to create Smart Account to interact with DeFi Protocols seamlessly; this allows developers to build extensible use-cases with maximum security and composability.
-You can also create multiple account for a single address.
+You can also create multiple accounts for a single address.

 - Create Smart Account - `build()`
 - Fetch Smart Accounts - `getAccounts()`